Marketing Your Book to Jacksonville Public Library

 Note: All Lit Chat programs include 15-20 minutes of audience Q&A, followed by a book signing.
 We partner with a network of independent booksellers across the City of Jacksonville to ensure copies of your book(s) are available for sale on-site, during the program or event.

-1. Carefully review the Jacksonville Public Library Library Programs for the Public Policy to ensure your program is a good fit for the Library.
+1. Carefully review our policy regarding Library Programs for the Public to ensure your program is a good fit for the Library.

 2. Complete the Suggest a Program Form